U.S.$24.95 plus shipping

 This is written for both Mac and Windows users, and includes topics that Mac users will treasure, like how to modify the Office Ribbon without using Windows software.

-But then it goes further, into topics that you can’t find anywhere else, online or in print, such as how to create PowerPoint SuperThemes, custom Office Effects themes and adding 9 levels of formatting to PowerPoint text boxes.
+But then it goes further, into topics that you can’t find anywhere else, online or in print, such as how to create PowerPoint SuperThemes, custom Office Effects themes and locking shapes in Word, Excel and PowerPoint.
+This page shows the Table of Contents, so you can see all the topics included.

 Here's what the experts from around the world are saying about OOXML Hacking: